nako-ruru/httpcompression/README.md

 - Add dictionary support to gzip and brotli (zstd already supports it)
 - Allow to choose dictionary based on content-type
+- Provide additional implementations based on the bindings to the original native implementations

 ## License